“Robby Romero is an articulate artist and advocate for the causes and concerns behind a cultural resistance that is older than this country.”

 Crossing cultural boundaries around the world, Robby has conducted and performed at historic events including:

-The “Oglala AID” concert in North America with Dennis Banks, Buddy Redbow and Floyd Westerman that benefited the Village of Oglala on the Pineridge Indian Reservation in Indian Country;
+The “Oglala AID” concert in North America with Dennis Banks, Buddy Redbow and Floyd Westerman that benefited the Village of Oglala on the Pine Ridge Indian Reservation;

 The “Good Road” and ”All Our Colors” concerts in North America with Chief Oren Lyons, Bonnie Raitt, and Carlos Santana that benefited the American Indian Institute Traditional Circle of Elders and Youth;

 The “Benefit to Stop Fetal Alcohol Syndrome in Indian Country” in Washington, D.C. hosted by Senator Edward M. Kennedy;